ietf-wg-acme/acme/draft-ietf-acme-acme.md

 reason (optional, int):
 : One of the revocation reasonCodes defined in Section 5.3.1 of {{RFC5280}}
 to be used when generating OCSP responses and CRLs.
-If this field is not set the server SHOULD omit the reasonCode CRL entry extension when generating OCSP responses and CRLs.
+If this field is not set, the server SHOULD omit the reasonCode CRL entry extension when generating OCSP responses and CRLs.
 The server MAY disallow a subset of reasonCodes from being used by the user.
-If a request contains a disallowed reasonCode the server MUST reject it with the error type "urn:ietf:params:acme:error:badRevocationReason".
+If a request contains a disallowed reasonCode, then the server MUST reject it with the error type "urn:ietf:params:acme:error:badRevocationReason".
 The problem document detail SHOULD indicate which reasonCodes are allowed.

-Revocation requests are different from other ACME requests in that they can be signed either with an account key pair or the key pair in the certificate.
+Revocation requests are different from other ACME requests in that they can be signed with either an account key pair or the key pair in the certificate.

 Example using an account key pair for the signature: